Your Narcissistic Survival Toolkit

 7. The Exit Strategy

-• Do not send another message attempting to explain or apologize.
+• Don't send another message attempting to explain or apologize.

 • Block the sender on all platforms immediately.